jvandemo/angular-contentful/README.md

 </ul>
 ```

-The optional query string is passed to the contentful API, so you can use all [supported filters](https://www.contentful.com/developers/documentation/content-management-api/#search-filter).
+The optional query string is passed to the Contentful API, so you can use all [supported filters](https://www.contentful.com/developers/documentation/content-management-api/#search-filter).

 Links are automatically resolved too, so you can easily access linked content as embedded data like this: